 Minor points:

 I think that a good portion of the major point above can be alleviated by the incorporation of an introduction.
-We aren’t using abstracts in this monograph, so you can replace that (and the outline) with a significant introduction that sets the stage for the rest of the chapter.
+We aren’t using abstracts in this monograph, so you can replace that (and the outline) with a significant introduction that sets the stage for the rest of the chapter. done

-The sentence from line 102-104 starting “Because…” is not a complete sentence
+The sentence from line 102-104 starting “Because…” is not a complete sentence done

 The section 1.6 is very heavily oriented to the SGP, as is much of the chapter.
 However, as was pointed out, these forcing datasets were created for the other sites too, including some AMF campaigns.
 What were some of the challenges that were experienced there, and how were they overcome?

+??

 The continuous forcing dataset is a very unique contribution by the ARM program.
 I feel that it should be make more prominent – this could be done by taking that material and making it into its own section.
 Be sure to indicate why the program felt that this was a good thing to do!

+done

 Fig X1: be sure to indicate that this is the ARM SGP site.
 And “circles” is misspelled.